exponea/exponea-android-sdk/Documentation/ANONYMIZE.md

 Exponea.anonymize()
 ```

+> Keep in mind that invoking of `anonymize` will remove also a Push notification token from storage.
+To load a current token, your application should retrieve a valid token manually before using any Push notification feature.
+So it may be called right after `anonymize` or before/after `identifyCustomer`, it depends on your Push notifications usage.
+> Guide how to retrieve a valid Push notification token is written for [FCM](../Guides/PUSH_QUICKSTART_FIREBASE.md) and [HMS](../Guides/PUSH_QUICKSTART_HUAWEI.md).

 ### Project settings switch
 Anonymize also allows you to switch to a different project, keeping the benefits described above.
 New user will have the same events as if the app was installed on a new device.